 - consists of four strands of pure Mathematics, each with an associated application providing tasters for A Level applied Mathematics

 - is assessed by a single two hour examination; there is no coursework

 - has a dedicated textbook for supporting students

-This course is designed to meet the needs of students who wish to continue the study of Mathematics beyond GCSE but for whom AS Level study may not be immediately appropriate.
+This course is designed to meet the needs of students who wish to continue the study of Mathematics beyond GCSE and are considering taking A level Mathematics.